It seems as though diesel, groceries, fertilizer, grain and hay are all on the price escalator going up, up, up.

 Finding the best-value horse feed means looking past price per bag and calculating the actual cost per day to feed.
 Divide the price per bag by 50 lbs. to determine price per pound.
 Then, multiply the price per pound by the pounds fed per day.
 Horse owners are often surprised to find the feed that is cheaper by the bag may be more expensive per day, because it must be fed at a larger amount per day or requires added expensive supplements to meet nutrient requirements.

-Professional Formula GX horse feed cost less per day to feed, the horse feed nutrition also contains the proper balance of protein, vitamins and minerals the horse needs, whereas oats must be supplemented to provide all the nutritional needs of the horse.
+Not only may Strategy® Professional Formula GX horse feed cost less per day to feed, it also contains the proper balance of protein, vitamins and minerals the horse needs and includes Purina® Outlast® Gastric Support Supplement.
+Oats must be supplemented to provide all the nutritional needs of the horse.
 If you feed a daily protein, vitamin and mineral supplement, you want to figure the cost and add that to your grain cost.
-Basic supplements will usually add $0.50 to $1.00 per day more to the cost of feeding your horse.
+Basic supplements will usually add $0.50 to $1 .00 per day or more to the cost of feeding your horse and adding Outlast® Gastric Support Supplement will add an additional $1.00 per day.

-In many areas of the country, hay prices have gone up faster than grain prices.
+In many areas of the country, hay prices have gone up faster than feed prices.
 Forage quality and weight per bale both factor into finding the best value for hay.
 Quality is impacted by variety of forage, the maturity of the plant at time of harvest and the conditions at harvest.
-The assumption that alfalfa is better quality than grass and therefore justifies a higher price isn’t always the case.
-Moderate-quality alfalfa, 16 percent or less protein, actually may be a lower feed value than good-quality grass, 11 percent or more protein.
-The moderate-quality alfalfa is usually very mature and lower in digestibility, whereas the higher-quality grass hay is more digestible and palatable to the horse.
+The assumption that alfalfa is better quality than grass and therefore justifies a higher price isn't always the case.
+Moderate-quality alfalfa, 16 percent or less protein, may actually be a lower feed value than good-quality grass with 11 percent or more protein.
+The moderate-quality alfalfa is usually very mature and lower in digestibility, whereas the higher quality grass hay is more digestible and palatable to the horse.

 Most people are not very accurate when estimating amounts of hay and grain being fed.
 For example, a 3-pound coffee can holds 3 pounds of coffee, but it will hold 4 pounds of Purina®